SebasGarcia08/distributed-fast-sudoku-solver/README.md

 # distributed-fast-sudoku-solver

+by Sebastian Garcia, Nicolas Penagos, Danna Garcia and Alejandra Diaz

-Fast sudoku solver with a distributed architecture
+#### Fast sudoku solver with a distributed architecture